Call Today! Free Immediate Response (818) 781-1570

 Any conviction for battery could have a substantial impact on your personal and professional life.
 California Penal Code Section 243(d), formally known as "battery causing serious bodily injury", is a “wobbler.”

-This means the prosecutor has the discretion to file the case as either a misdemeanor or felony crime.
-They will normally base their decision on the specific facts and circumstances of the case, and your criminal history.
+This means the prosecutor has the discretion to file the case as either a misdemeanor or felony.
+They will normally base their decision on the specific facts and circumstances of the case and your criminal history.

-Typically, prosecutors will aggressively purse aggravated battery cases and you could face serious jail time, fines, and restitution to the victim.
+Typically, prosecutors will aggressively pursue aggravated battery cases, and you could face serious jail time, fines, and restitution to the victim.
 If you have been accused of battery causing serious bodily injury, you need to consult with a Los Angeles criminal defense lawyer at Eisner Gorin LLP immediately.

-Do not answer any question from police detectives as you might make incriminating statements that will be used against you later.
+Do not answer any questions from police detectives, as you might make incriminating statements that will be used against you later.

 Our law firm may be able to negotiate a lesser charge or have the case dismissed.